Bellevue Heights

 Table Chart PROFILE FAQ

-Bellevue Heights features high concentrations of group households, with a fairly typical median household size
+Bellevue Heights features high concentrations of group households, with a higher-than-average median household size

-Family households account for 72.1 percent of all households, including 31.7 percent couples with children, 30.1 percent couples without children, and 9.8 percent single parent families.
-Non-family households make up the remaining 27.9 percent, with lone person households at 22.4 percent and group households comprising 5.3 percent of the total.
-The median household size is 2.6 people, which matches the Greater Adelaide average.
+Family households constitute 72.1% of all households, including 31.7% couples with children, 30.1% couples without children, and 9.8% single parent families.
+Non-family households account for 27.9%, with lone person households at 22.4% and group households comprising 5.3%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households